 Prizes of $1500 will be awarded to published entries in the following categories:

-• R. Ross Annett Award for Children’s Literature (chapter books published in 2022 or 2023)
+- R. Ross Annett Award for Children’s Literature (picture books published in 2023 or 2024)

 Prizes of $700 will be awarded to unpublished and published entries in the following categories: